Perspective | Washington hasn’t earned the benefit of the doubt — on or off the field

 It’s a hard-earned status.
 Think about what the past week entailed, and how everything that went into it was processed by a fan base that has been beaten into near submission.
 Remember the loss to New Orleans that included both a 72-yard touchdown pass and a Hail Mary to conclude the first half?
 You’re telling me that was just seven days earlier?
 Feels so distant, I wonder whether the players wore helmets without face masks and ran the wing-T.

 But not much more than 24 hours after that loss, Jon Gruden was out as coach of the Las Vegas Raiders.
 That development should be so distant from Washington that it’s a blip here, words that scroll across the bottom of the screen.
-Lo and behold, though: several of Gruden’s racist, misogynistic, homophobic emails were sent to Bruce Allen when Allen served as the president of — you guessed it — the Washington Football Team.
+Lo and behold, though: Several of Gruden’s racist, misogynistic, homophobic emails were sent to Bruce Allen, who at the time was serving as the president of — you guessed it — the Washington Football Team.
 It never stops.

 The emails brought down Gruden.
 But there’s no shaking their entanglement with Washington, or the investigation into the franchise’s workplace culture that uncovered them.
-What are the chances, given what we have been taught about this organization, that Allen’s emails back to Gruden said something like, “Now, Jon, that’s inappropriate language, and what allows your brain go there anyway?
+What are the chances, given what we have been taught about this organization, that Allen’s emails back to Gruden said something like: “Now, Jon, that’s inappropriate language, and what allows your brain go there anyway?
 Be better.”
 I don’t have a survey of the fan base handy, but I’m guessing that the percentage of the WFT’s supporters who believe Allen to be squeaky clean in those exchanges would be roughly zero.

 Which brings us to the debacle this week.
 And, uh, that’s not the second half Sunday at FedEx, which was actually disastrous, what with a three-point halftime lead morphing into a blowout loss because, among other things, Montez Sweat jumped offsides on a third-and-10 play in which Mahomes threw an incompletion, one of many reasons the Chiefs converted 11 of their 17 third downs.